danielsaidi/OnboardingKit/README.md

 ### CocoaPods

-Add this to your `Podfile`, run `pod install` then remember to use the generated workspace afterwards:
+Add this to your `Podfile` then run `pod install`.
+Remember to use the generated workspace afterwards.

 ```
 pod 'Tutti'
 ```

+Remember to use the generated workspace (not the project file) after installing.

 ### Carthage